rana9039/b17website/README.md

     </section>
 ```
 #### featurs section
-  here its divided to 3 containers; the fisrt ne is `"section-header"` for the tittle
+  here its divided to 3 containers; the fisrt one is `"section-header"` for the tittle
  ```html
 <header class="section-header">
           <h2>Features</h2>